 Serum potassium measurement

 Hypokalemia (serum potassium < 3.5 mEq/L [< 3.5 mmol/L]) may be found during routine serum electrolyte measurement.
-It should be suspected in patients with typical changes on an ECG or who have muscular symptoms and risk factors and confirmed by blood testing.
+It should be suspected in patients with typical changes on an ECG or in those who have muscular symptoms and risk factors.
+Hypokalemia is confirmed by blood testing.

-ECG should be done on patients with hypokalemia.
+ECG should be done on patients with moderate to severe hypokalemia.
 Cardiac effects of hypokalemia are usually minimal until serum potassium concentrations are < 3 mEq/L (< 3 mmol/L).
-Hypokalemia causes sagging of the ST segment, depression of the T wave, and elevation of the U wave.
-With marked hypokalemia, the T wave becomes progressively smaller and the U wave becomes increasingly larger.
-Sometimes, a flat or positive T wave merges with a positive U wave, which may be confused with QT prolongation (see figure ECG patterns in hypokalemia ECG patterns in hypokalemia ).
+Hypokalemia causes sagging of the ST segment, depression of the T wave, and elevation of the U wave. d As hypokalemia worsens, the T wave becomes progressively smaller and the U wave becomes increasingly larger.
+Sometimes, a flat or positive T wave merges with a positive U wave, which may be confused with QT prolongation (see figure ).
 Hypokalemia may cause premature ventricular beats Ventricular Premature Beats (VPB) Ventricular premature beats (VPB) are single ventricular impulses caused by reentry within the ventricle or abnormal automaticity of ventricular cells.
 They are extremely common in both healthy... read more and premature atrial contractions Atrial premature beats Various rhythms result from supraventricular foci (usually in the atria).
 Diagnosis is by electrocardiography.
 Many are asymptomatic and require no treatment.
 (See also Overview of Arrhythmias... read more , ventricular Ventricular Tachycardia (VT) Ventricular tachycardia is ≥ 3 consecutive ventricular beats at a rate ≥ 120 beats/minute.
 Symptoms depend on duration and vary from none to palpitations to hemodynamic collapse and death.
-Diagnosis... read more and supraventricular tachyarrhythmias Reentrant Supraventricular Tachycardias (SVT) including Wolff-Parkinson-White Syndrome Reentrant supraventricular tachycardias (SVT) involve reentrant pathways with a component above the bifurcation of the His bundle.
+Diagnosis... read more and supraventricular tachyarrhythmias Reentrant Supraventricular Tachycardias (SVT) Including Wolff-Parkinson-White Syndrome Reentrant supraventricular tachycardias (SVT) involve reentrant pathways with a component above the bifurcation of the His bundle.
 Patients have sudden episodes of palpitations that begin and... read more , and 2nd- or 3rd-degree atrioventricular block Atrioventricular Block Atrioventricular (AV) block is partial or complete interruption of impulse transmission from the atria to the ventricles.
 The most common cause is idiopathic fibrosis and sclerosis of the conduction... read more .
 Such arrhythmias become more severe with increasingly severe hypokalemia; eventually, ventricular fibrillation may occur.
 Patients with significant preexisting heart disease and patients receiving digoxin are at risk of cardiac conduction abnormalities as a result of even mild hypokalemia.